Top 10 Tips For Growing Tomatoes

 There are some reasons you might also choose to pick your tomatoes at the first sign of blushing and let them ripen on your kitchen counter including diseased plants, pests (like caterpillars, squirrels, and deer), or heavy rain or frost in the forecast.

 Of course, you can slice and eat a fresh paste tomato.
-The texture may or may not be pleasing to you, but they do taste good.
+The texture may or may not be pleasing to you, but they do just fine on a sandwich.

 Slicing and paste tomatoes are generally large tomatoes.
-The can weigh 6 ounces to over a pound!
+They can weigh 6 ounces to over a pound!

 When your kitchen is overrun with garden tomatoes, make sure you preserve some of your tomatoes to eat after the season is over.